kevinniechen/functional-principles-scala/README.md

 # Functional Programming Principles in Scala

-This is my code and coursework for the 6-week Functional Programming Principles in Scala course, taught by Martin Odersky-- the creator of Scala and a professor at EPFL.
+This is my code and coursework for the 6-week Functional Programming Principles in Scala course, taught by Martin Odersky, a professor at EPFL, and the creator of Scala.

 ![Scala Banner](https://thepracticaldev.s3.amazonaws.com/i/xmy41vphn5xl7y65meca.jpg)